Opening times and tours

 – Students in Years 7/8

 As a local educator I feel that the Abbey Buildings are a unique and amazing resource that should be supported to better facilitate educational learning for the children and young people of Abingdon.
-The buildings, along with their current curator, bring history alive and would deepen the understanding and knowledge of the Abbey’s place in Abingdon’s history.
+The buildings, along with their guides, bring history alive and would deepen the understanding and knowledge of the Abbey’s place in Abingdon’s history.
+Our visit was fun, engaging and memorable.

 History may be about the past but learning about history informs our understanding of humanity and is the key to how we need to live now and in the future.